catdad/multispawn/README.md

 npx multispawn npx http-server -p 8000; npx localtunnel --port 8000
 ```

-The above code is functionally equivalent to:
+The above code is functionally equivalent to this bit in `bash`:

 ```bash
 npx http-server -p 8000 &